onflow/flow/flips/20210824-fcl-tx-payer-service.md

 implementation may vary extensively.

-The TPaaS would be responsible for maintaining a collection of Flow Accounts that it will use to pay for each of the transactions it signs for.
-It should monitor that each of the Flow Accounts it controlls have a suitible FLOW balance such that they can cover the transaction fees they needs to pay.
+The TPaaS would be responsible for maintaining a collection of Flow Accounts that it will use to pay for each of the transactions it signs for. <!--- This is why I think people would just spin up their own service rather than using a central one--> It should monitor that each of the Flow
+Accounts it controlls have a suitible FLOW balance such that they can cover the transaction fees they needs to pay.

 Your TPaaS might choose to charge the client application a fee per transaction it signs.
-Because in this example implementation it attaches a secret api key to each request to your TPaaS, the TPaaS could record how many times each time it has done work for each client and bill accordingly.
+Because in this example implementation it attaches a secret api key to each request to your TPaaS, the TPaaS could record how many times each time it has done work for each client and bill accordingly. <!--- Good point.
+Maybe we separate this point out as ### How to Charge if you're running TPaaS ? -->

 ### Drawbacks